 If you’re looking for rhomboid pain relief, you may be wondering whether to see a physical therapist or a chiropractor.

-Both professions can provide evidence-based care that can help improve your symptoms.
+Both professions can provide evidence-based care that can help improve your symptoms and improve overall well-being.

 Physical therapy for rhomboid pain often includes myofascial release and mobilization of the thoracic and cervical spine.
 These techniques can help improve mobility and reduce pain.